leminhkhai345/eGov-Bot-LocalVersion/README.md

 ### 5.2.
 Run with Docker (Recommended)

 - Make sure you have started Docker Desktop on your computer first.
-- After downloading the source code, unzip it, open a terminal and navigate to the project folder eGov-Bot-LocalVersion.
+- After downloading the source code, open a terminal and navigate to the project folder eGov-Bot-LocalVersion.

 ```bash
 # Build Docker image